Self-Assembly and Gelation of Fmoc-Dipeptide

 Left: chemical structure of Fmoc-diphenylalanine (Fmoc-FF).
-Right: TEM micrographs of Fmoc-FF samples at 10 mmol L-1 at pH 9.0 (right hand side insert: projection average of the fibres, scale bar represents 6 nm; left hand side inset: photograph of the sample showing its macroscopic aspect)
+Right: TEM micrographs of Fmoc-FF samples at pH 9 and 10 mmol L-1 (right hand side insert: projection average of the fibres, scale bar represents 6 nm; left hand side inset: photograph of the sample showing its macroscopic aspect)

 The main focus of this project is to characterise the self-assembling behaviour of a family of dipeptides possessing an N-terminal fluorenyl-9-methoxycarbonyl (Fmoc) group.
 The overall aim being to establish design rules allowing the preparation of biomaterials, in particular hydrogels, with tailored properties for cell culture and tissue engineering applciations.